BirdeeHub/ExampleKotlinPluginLoader/README.md

 **A plugin loader example program in kotlin-jvm**

+dont worry, theres no java.
+I copy pasted a game I made to use as an example plugin

 it can also load from local or over the internet. so thats kinda cool.

 the parent loader "MySystemLoader" is more or less just normal but with the api classpath included